 Set up a reporting cadence that works for you.
 Take ownership of all monthly reporting for the first time e.g. payroll, month-end, tax, invoicing etc. Be sure to build out reporting structures for tasks such as budgets, forecasts, and board packs.

 Create a finance key date calendar, list every key activity e.g. insurance and lease renewals.
 Automate as much as possible.
 It's likely that most finance processes are manual, so you should be able to create an immediate impact.
-Start thinking about how you can better manage your subscriptions, automate your reimbursements or issue virtual credit cards to your team.
+Start thinking about , automate your reimbursements or issue virtual credit cards to your team.

 Keep your stakeholders in the loop.
 Build financial metrics and KPI dashboards to bring greater visibility to your stakeholders.